NathanKr/intro-to-google-apps-script/README.md

 Create new project by clicking on the button 'New project' as shown in the image
 <img src='./figs/create-new-project.png'/>

-You sould also save the project
+You should also save the project

 <h3>Created project</h3>
 The function HelloWorld  (circled in red) was add to the new project.
 Click on the Run button (circled in red) to invoke it and see the result in the 'Execution log' below